MJLMills/rhorix/conversion_scripts/README.md

 validateXML.pl

 This is a simple script that verifies that a given XML file conforms to its listed document type definition.
-It should be used to check any .top file that proves difficult to read into Blender.
+It should be used to check any .top file produced by these conversion scripts.

 ## General Use Modules